To do anything right, you need a plan.

 These numbers will help you to establish your actual goals for redesigning your website.

-As fun as redesigns are (at least for us), they should be for a purpose.
+As fun as redesigns are (at least for us), they should serve a purpose.

 This can include a better User Experience (UX), improved Search Engine Optimization (SEO), more leads/sales, or better brand positioning.
 The goals should be unique to you and specific enough to track.
 This will help your website redesign focus on specific business objectives.